 Did the LAPD Learn Their Lesson?

 Of course not.
 They paid out a bunch of settlement money and then ignored the root cause of the issue.
-The root cause being that under-qualified applicants should never be wearing a badge.
+The root cause being that under-qualified applicants should never wear a badge.

 In short, diversity trumps anti-corruption in the LAPD.